 I don’t have an exact answer.
 There are so many different sporting goods stores selling online and thousands of online sites that sell pickleball equipment that it’s almost impossible for me to compare all of those to find “the most expensive pickleball paddle”.

-Just going off of MSRP(manufacturer’s suggested retail price),new paddles launched in 2017 are some of the most expensive paddles to date, some selling for ~$130 such as the Selkirk Sport Pro S1 and the ProLite Titan Pro ($125 at the time of publishing).
+Just going off of MSRP(manufacturer’s suggested retail price),new paddles are some of the most expensive paddles to date, some selling for ~$130 such as the Selkirk Sport Pro S1 and the ProLite Titan Pro ($124.99 msrp at the time of publishing).
 Both of these paddles are consider “Pro” paddles by the respective companies.
 I could be wrong but I expect the top end priced paddles will continue to rise.

 There really isn’t a whole lot to comment on color or graphics on the surface of the paddle.
 It really comes down to personal preference.
 Some pickleball partners buy matching paddles while others buy more unusually colored paddle to help quickly identify their paddle among all the other paddles at busy pickleball clubs or tournaments.
 Some people have even been known to match their pickleball outfit with their paddle color!